 An early six am flight put me in Sydney about three hours later.
 The first thing I noticed was the change in temperature; Cairns was mid 80’s , Sydney mid 60’s.
 Not bad for middle of winter.
 For me, it was the perfect time to travel.

 As with Cairns, I loved Sydney.
 Vastly different from Cairns, Sydney is big, less touristy, a working metropolis, like any other major city, except it’s in Australia, and it’s stunning.
-Maybe because I loved the gorgeous accent, the famous harbor, the iconic Opera House, the bridge, and all within walking distance, but it never got old.
+Maybe because I loved the gorgeous accent, the famous harbor, the iconic Opera House, the bridge, and all within walking distance from the hotel, it never got old.
 The people are just as friendly and helpful as they were in Cairns.

 A short taxi hop brought me to the hotel.
 I love to walk, and usually pick hotels in areas where I want to spend the most time.
 I wanted to be close to the Opera House, Sydney Harbor, Harbor Bridge, and the Rocks, considered to be the oldest part of Sydney.
 There was a hotel that fit the bill, and the price wasn’t astronomical.

 When I checked in, the room wasn’t ready.
 They were very gracious, and said there would be a lovely room available within an hour.
-I had breakfast at the hotel restaurant, and by the time I finished, a room was indeed ready, and the luggage was already in place.
+I had breakfast at the hotel restaurant, and it included plain yogurt mixed with passion fruit.
+I first mixed the yogurt and passion fruit in Cairns, and it was addictive.
+By the time I finished, the room was indeed ready, and the luggage was already in place.
 The view was fantastic; I could see the harbor, the Opera House and the bridge.

 By noon, I was on my way to the harbor to get a closer look at the Opera House; without a doubt, it was one of the most remarkable buildings I have ever seen.
-I was already dreading going home, and I just got there.
+I was already dreading going home, and I just arrived.

 The rest of the afternoon was spent visiting the Government House.
 The mansion overlooks the Royal Botanic Gardens, and it was walking distance form hotel.